tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 })
 ```

-We add 'event listeners' to the html elements, which invoke the specified functions when the event fires.
+We add 'event listeners' to the HTML elements, which invoke the specified functions when the event fires.
 There are some awkward dependencies.
 The ```moveListener``` function needs access to the mouse coordinates from the mousedown event, the done function which ends the drag on a ```mouseup``` event needs a reference to the ```moveListener``` function.

 It’s all a bit amorphous: